-Why 2-3 hours visit duration is ideal for with kids: Allows time for playground fun, a picnic on the castle lawn, and a short museum visit without rushing.
+Why 2-3 hours visit duration is ideal for with kids: Gives enough time to explore castle ruins, playground and picnic without tiring young kids.

 Children’s Playground:

-Let kids enjoy slides, swings and open play areas near the moat.
+Let kids enjoy slides, swings and open play areas next to the moat.

 Victoria Ng